- News and insights

 What has been the impact of inflation on your cash savings?

 Despite inflation outstripping interest rates for some time now, our 2021 survey revealed a significant inflation knowledge gap.
-We partnered with YouGov to survey 1,006 high-net worth individuals to find out if consumers truly understand the impact of inflation on their cash savings – and the results were surprising.
+We partnered with YouGov to survey 1,006 high-net worth individuals to find out if consumers truly understood the impact of inflation on their cash savings – and the results were surprising.

 When we asked how much they thought £1,000 cash would be worth in August 2021 after 10 years in the bank, taking into account both interest rates and inflation, the average (mean) answer was £1,404 – a gain of more than 40%.

-In actual fact, the true figure is vastly lower at £877 – a loss of more than 12% - a whopping £527 less than the average guess!
+In actual fact, the true figure was vastly lower at £877 – a loss of more than 12% - a whopping £527 less than the average guess!

 As a whole, our survey respondents did not realise cash would generate a loss when taking into account low interest rates and higher inflation.
-This points to a worrying lack of awareness about the true effects of high inflation among consumers, which is even more of a concern with the Bank of England forecasting inflation is likely to hit 6% in 2022.
+This points to a worrying lack of awareness about the true effects of high inflation among consumers.

 Are you worried about inflation?

 Our research also revealed people were worried about inflation - and rightly so given the potential impact on their wealth - with 44% of respondents saying they were concerned about the impact of inflation on their savings.

 25% of respondents said inflation posed the biggest threat to their wealth over the next five years; with men more likely to think inflation was the biggest threat to their wealth (32%) than women (19%).

-This compares to 31% of respondents who think market volatility is the biggest threat to their wealth.
+This compares to 31% of respondents who thought market volatility was the biggest threat to their wealth.

-We know inflation is a real threat to cash savings, but how does it compare to the risks of investing and the volatility of markets?
-And is there anything you can do to minimise the impact of inflation on your savings and investments?
+We know inflation is a real threat to cash savings, but is there anything you can do to minimise the impact of inflation on your savings and investments?

 Should you be investing during inflation?